 Finally, in our relationship with our community, we aim to be above reproach in our business dealings and supportive of the local business community.
 We further seek to exemplify the unity of the body of Christ, to develop greater fellowship and understanding with the churches, and to bring honor to our Lord in all our endeavors.

 Logos School was established in 1981 in Moscow, Idaho.
 From the beginning the school operated under the motto: “A classical and Christ-centered education.”
-That motto stated in a general way the philosophy on the individuals who started the school.
+That motto stated in a general way the philosophy of the individuals who started the school.

-In December, 1984, the six-member board of Logos school met together and committed to paper the primary objectives or goals of the school.
+In December, 1984, the six-member board of Logos School met together and committed to paper the primary objectives or goals of the school.
 It seemed good to organize these more specific statements around the structure provided by the motto.
 The list of goals is thus divided in two.
 The first section has three goals under the heading “Christ-centered.”
 The second section, labeled “Classical,” also has three goals.

 It is the purpose of this article to provide a commentary on these goals.
 This is not because the goals are unintelligible and need to be explained.
 Rather, it is because the goals are distilled statements of a particular philosophy which should be understood as the source of the goals.
 The goals are not generic truths; they stand or fall with the philosophy that produced them.